 Institute for Community Engaged Research, University of British Columbia, Research Member, 2015-present.

-Gender and Women’s Studies, Community, Culture and Global Studies, Associate Member, 2018-present.
+Gender Women, and Sexuality Studies, Community, Culture and Global Studies, Associate Member, 2018-present.

 Institute for Performance Studies, Simon Fraser University, Steering Committee Member, 2015-present.

 Indigenous Inquiries Circle, International Congress of Qualitative Inquiry, 2013-present.